SirDap/tripodvideoninja/_posts/2016-01-03-reverse-engineering-xavcs-xml-for-info.markdown

 </MediaProfile>
 ~~~

-### Clip-specific XML
+### Sidecar XML

 These files are located inside `PRIVATE/M4ROOT/CLIP` and sit alongside the actual XAVC-S MP4 files themselves.
-It appears bitrate information is not present on these files.
+Interestingly, **only FPS information is present in these sidecar XMLs**.
+Bitrate information is only present in the `M4ROOT/MEDIAPRO.XML` file!

 #### XAVC-S HD, 60 fps
 `tcFps="30" halfStep="true"` indicates 60 fps (i.e. 30 halved)